tweag/monad-bayes/docs/source/usage.md

 (Note that this uses the version of `mh` from `Control.Monad.Bayes.Traced.Static`.)

 To understand this, note that the outer algorithm is just `mh`.
 But the probabilistic program that we pass to `mh` does the following: run `param` to get values for the parameters and then pass these to `model`.
 Then run `n` steps of SMC with `k` particles.
 Then lift the underlying monad `m` into `Traced m`.
 Then calculate the sum of the weights of the particles and `factor` on this (this is what `pushEvidence` does).
-This `factor` takes place in `Traced m`, so it is visible to `mh`.
+This `factor` takes place in `Traced m`, so it is "visible" to `mh`.

 ### Resample-Move Sequential Monte Carlo